RFC: Composite Primary Keys

 - Replace single

-plus all PK components. - Acceptance: Files write successfully; read paths unchanged.
+primary_key_path()usage with plural variant to configure stats, bloom filters, and sorting columns for_tsplus all PK components. - Acceptance: Files write successfully; read paths unchanged.

 - Replace single